exercism/python/exercises/practice/pythagorean-triplet/.approaches/introduction.md

 If we could be sure that the code only had to handle small values of `n`, a quadratic method would have the advantage of clarity.

 However, the test suite goes up to 30_000, and the online test runner quickly times out.
-We therefor need to accept some less readable code and use a linear-time implementation.
+We therefore need to accept some less readable code and use a linear-time implementation.

 Full details of run-time benchmarking are given in the [Performance article][article-performance].